-All MA students in years 7 and 8 are closely tracked, mentored and begin a M.A.P Passport in the autumn term which aims to harness students’ ability in order to provide them with extended opportunities in preparation for higher education.
+All MA students in years 7 and 8 are closely tracked, mentored and are invited to participate in a M.A.P club in the autumn term which aims to personally develop these students, provide academic extension as well as cultural enrichment.

 Students in years 9, 10 and 11 are selected to participate in the Harris Experience programme run by our Federation.
 The programme provides excellent opportunities for students to be stretched and challenged, to become more culturally aware and exposed to a wealth of future study and career options.
 Across the year students participate in lectures, theatre trips, visit Russell Group Universities and go on trips to places such as the Royal Opera House and Christies Auction House, as well as the opportunity for a residential at top universities such as Oxford University.

 They have the opportunity to engage in additional extra-curricular academic support across both years through programmes such as GT scholars, Universify and summer school.